ucbrise/netplay/README.md

 * DPDK
 * Thrift
-* A virtual switch implementation (OVS by default, but also supports BESS.
+* A virtual switch implementation (OVS by default, but also supports BESS.\*)

-  Contact us if you want to use NetPlay with other virtual switch implementations)
+\* Contact us if you want to use NetPlay with other virtual switch implementations.

 Install all (major and minor) dependencies on Ubuntu 14.04 or later as follows: